wics-uw/website/content/pages/constitution.md

        invitation to the first volunteer meeting of the upcoming term.

-    9. Using the applications and interview feedback, the current committee will ultimately select the members of the committee for next term.
+    9. Using the applications and interview feedback, the current committee will ultimately select the members of the committee for next term, in consultation with the returning committee members, defined below.

 3.  *Returning committee members,* who have served on the committee within the past four terms, can nominate themselves for positions on the next term's